desdichadoo/rsschool-cv/cv.md

 I have a little experience in Bitcamp, I've finished first stage.
 Also, I finished a course in FreeUni on basics of programming.
 <h2>Education</h2>
 I'm studying in FreeUni on ESM, but also am interested in coding.
+<h2>English</h2>
+English level of C1.
+I've studied business English in university and can speak it fluently.